-"As a fintech company from Japan, we are working to help technology innovators that contribute positively to society enter the Japan market.
+"As a fintech company from Japan, we are working to help technology innovators that contribute positively to society enter the Japanese market.
 We believe the partnership with Cogo is the first step in helping Japanese financial institutions and businesses transition to a lower carbon economy,” says Paul Chapman, Chief Executive and Founder of Moneytree KK.

-Julie Lindenberg, APAC CEO, Cogo, adds “Japan aims to reduce greenhouse gas emissions to net-zero by 2050.
+Julie Lindenberg, APAC CEO, Cogo, adds, “Japan aims to reduce greenhouse gas emissions to net-zero by 2050.
 We believe that this is achievable only through large-scale change.
 In partnership with banks and credit card issuers, we aim to empower every individual to take proactive climate change measures that will collectively result in significant change.”

 Cogo’s revolutionary solutions allow banks and credit card issuers to capitalise on the full potential of transactional data to generate personalised insights into each customer’s finances; and offer them the ability to align their spending with their concern for the environment.